New Study Shows Texting Bans Cut Down On Traffic Deaths

 The results of the study varied state to state, but it was clear that where officers had the authority to pull over drivers for no other reason than for texting, there were significant results.
 Primarily enforced texting laws have been successful in targeting the group at most risk: young drivers.
 Bans against handheld devices also showed significant results in reducing traffic deaths among teens.

 This is great news for drivers.
 While only 13 states ban handheld devices while driving, studies like this will only strengthen the push for further action.
 At the very least, there will be more and more bans on texting and talking on the phone while driving, which will make for much safer roads.

-If you or a loved on has been injured in an accident and you believe distracted driving may have been the cause of the accident you were injured in, contact our personal injury attorneys today.
+If you or a loved on has been injured in an accident and you believe distracted driving may have been the cause of the accident you were injured in, contact our personal injury lawyers today.
 We can help answer all your legal questions for free and we will help you obtain compensation for medical bills, pain and suffering, time away from work, and other damages.